pingcap/docs/latency-breakdown.md

 ## Async write

-Async write is the process that TiKV writes data into the Raft-based replicated state machine asynchronously with callback.
+Async write is the process that TiKV writes data into the Raft-based replicated state machine asynchronously with a callback.

 - The following is the time cost diagram of async write operations when the asynchronous IO is disabled: